 We encourage parents to first review our website to learn more about our programs, rates and staff.
 We then ask that parents e-mail or call us to arrange for a tour of the school.
 This tour will be arranged during school hours and we ask that both parents and their child attend if at all possible, to allow everyone to experience the Montessori environment.
 Once a family has decided that they would like to be placed on our waitlist, we require the completion of an Application for Waitlist form, along with a non-refundable application fee of $75.
 This is a one-time, per family fee.
 We will then place the child on our waitlist and send an offer or enrolment if or when a suitable space becomes available.
+We usually send out offers of enrolment for the next school year in mid-April, although they are sometimes offered during the year if a space becomes available.
 To confirm an offer of enrolment, we require a completed Acceptance of Enrolment form, as well as a tuition deposit to hold your child's place at the school.
 Our classes can only accommodate up to 12 toddlers and 24 Casa students, and we usually have more applicants than spaces, so we strongly encourage those who are interested to apply as soon as possible.

 No, they are not.
 The name “Montessori” was never copyrighted so it is possible for schools to call themselves "Montessori" without actually having any kind of Montessori programming, materials or Montessori trained staff.
 It is important to do some research into what Montessori education is, so you can determine whether a Montessori school is following the philosophy and guidelines, as outlined by Dr. Maria Montessori.
 Atlantic Montessori School is the only CCMA Applicant Member school in Atlantic Canada and we are working toward future accreditation.
 The CCMA (Canadian Council for Montessori Administrators) promotes standards of excellence in Montessori education.